| |

 You can include one or more trusts.
 Your will can direct that your assets be distributed outright to your beneficiaries or you can name a trustee hold one or more beneficiaries' shares be held in trust to be used for their benefit.
 This is a good idea if your beneficiaries are minor children or if you have a beneficiary who is disabled.You can include provisions to minimize potential estate tax.
 If your estate is large enough to raise the issue of potential estate tax, your will can include provisions to minimize the impact of estate tax on your beneficiaries.

+can accomplish?
 Yes.
 There are several ways in

-which a Will may not accomplish what it was meant to accomplish.
-Here
+which a Will may not accomplish what it was meant to

-are some of them:
+accomplish.
+Here are some of them:

 Wills don't apply to "non-probate property".
 A will does not govern what happens to what is sometimes called "non-probate property."
 "Non-probate property" is any property that passes directly to one or more beneficiaries named in a deed, beneficiary designation, account agreement, or other document that governs what happens to the asset on your death.
 Examples of non-probate property: